 We left Siwa early next morning to Alexandria, the second largest city in Egypt after Cairo.
 Alexandria, due to its cooler Mediterranean climate is the biggest vacation spot among the locals and the ocean of people we saw in the cosmopolitan city was in stark contrast to Siwa, where women are still expected to walk in full length burkhas.
 Unlike other parts of Egypt where the afternoon begins at 6 pm, Alexandria shuts shop by that time.
 Thus our early morning departure from Siwa was not a great help.

-The Greco-Roman museum was our first stop on the following day.
+The Graeco-Roman Museum was our first stop on the following day.
 The museum houses sculptures from the Greek and Roman period pick of them being the busts of Roman emperors from Caesar to Marcus Aurelius.
 The 2nd century catacombs of Kom es-Shoqqafa is easily the pick of the sites in the city.
-The catacombs held over 300 mummies during the Roman times and it was interesting to see the Egyptian Gods portrayed with Greek and Roman attire.
-Jewellery museum houses a stunning array of diadems, bracelets and other artefacts - including a exceptionally beautiful chess set - mostly belonging to king Farouq.
+The catacombs held over 300 mummies during the Roman times and it was interesting to see the Egyptian Gods portrayed with Greek and Roman attire. the Royal Jewelry Museum houses a stunning array of diadems, bracelets and other artifacts - including a exceptionally beautiful chess set - mostly belonging to king Farouq.
 It is kept in an equally spectacular palace belonging to his wife's relative.
-The minor attractions of the city include Roman amphitheatre, Pompei's pillar (actually raised to honour Diocletian), Fort Qaitbey (a 15th century fort siting on top of ruins of ancient lighthouse of Alexandria) and Alexandria's new library.
+The minor attractions of the city include Roman amphitheater, Pompei's pillar (actually raised to honour Diocletian), Fort Qaitbey (a 15th century fort siting on top of ruins of ancient lighthouse of Alexandria) and Alexandria's new library.
 It was very unfortunate that Melody was down with a tummy bug and couldn't join us for the city tour.